BOATU.S. ANGLER offers the following trailer checklist for those hauling bass boats and other vessels to water.

 Having good brakes is essential for safety, especially when towing.
-Even though the trailer has its own breaking system, the tow vehicle supplies primary stopping power-and most of that with the front brakes.
-Check and top up the break fluid, then check brake operation.
-The pedal should be firm, not spongy and the brakes should smoothly engage - no grabbing.
+Even though the trailer has its own breaking system, the tow vehicle supplies primary stopping power and, most of that, with the front brakes.
+Check and top up the brake fluid, then check the brake operation.
+The pedal should be firm, not spongy, and the brakes should smoothly engage - no grabbing.

-Also, take the vehicle for a short test drive and listen for squealing and/or grinding when you apply the pedal.
-These noises indicate excessive brake pad wear and mean that a brake job is needed.
-Pull the tires and do a physical inspection at least every couple months.
+Also, take the vehicle for a short test drive and listen for squealing or grinding when you apply the pedal.
+These noises indicate excessive brake pad wear and mean a brake job is needed.
+Pull the tires and do a physical inspection at least every couple of months.
 Finally, check the operation of the parking or emergency brake.
-There's nothing more embarrassing than having your tow vehicle, boat and trailer drive away without you at the wheel.
+There's nothing more embarrassing than having your tow vehicle, boat, and trailer drive away without you at the wheel.

 Under the Hood

-Before heading out on any trip it is always advisable to check components under the hood.
-Make sure the engine oil is topped up, battery connections are tight and clean, and that vital fluids are at proper levels.
+Before heading out on any trip, you should check the components under the hood.
+Ensure the engine oil is topped up, the battery connections are tight and clean, and vital fluids are at proper levels.

-Examine the serpentine or V-belts to make sure they are in good condition; check for cracks, splits, chunking or other signs of abnormal wear.
+Examine the serpentine or V-belts to ensure they are in good condition; check for cracks, splits, chunking, or other signs of abnormal wear.
 More than one club member has been stranded alongside the road because of a broken belt.

 Towing anything always puts an extra strain on the cooling system and automatic transmission.
-It's vital that these two be in tip-top shape if you want to avoid a roadside stranding.
-Also, check the radiator and trans cooler fins for damage and use a soft brush and/or a hose to make sure the fins are free of dirt, debris, and bugs.
+These two must be in tip-top shape if you want to avoid roadside stranding.
+Also, check the radiator and trans cooler fins for damage and use a soft brush and a hose to ensure the fins are free of dirt, debris, and bugs.

-Give the hoses a squeeze with thumb and forefinger; they should feel pliant and firm.
-Hoses that are spongy, soft, cracked or too hard should be replaced immediately.
+Squeeze the hoses with your thumb and forefinger; they should feel pliant and firm.
+Hoses that are spongy, soft, cracked, or too hard should be replaced immediately.

-Drive the vehicle for about 20 minutes to bring the automatic transmission fluid up to operating temperature and then check the dipstick for correct level and condition.
+Drive the vehicle for about 20 minutes to bring the automatic transmission fluid up to operating temperature, and then check the dipstick for the correct level and condition.
 Automatic transmission fluid should be checked with the engine running, the vehicle in "Park," and the parking brake set.

-Trans fluid should be a translucent red in color.
+Trans fluid should be translucent red.
 High heat levels generated by towing in overdrive (never do that!) can scorch transmission fluid, making it appear brownish and smell burnt.
-If you find this is the case, an immediate fluid/filter change is called for.
+If this is the case, an immediate fluid/filter change is called for.

 A Hitch in the Works

-Before every tow, take a few minutes and really examine the receiver hitch.
-Check for obvious damage from scraping or impact, make sure the receiver slide hole is clean and lubed and inspect the mounting points of the unit.
+Before every tow, take a few minutes and examine the receiver hitch.
+Check for apparent damage from scraping or impact, make sure the receiver slide hole is clean and lubed, and inspect the mounting points of the unit.

-Make sure the mounting nuts are properly torqued down and that there is no corrosion.
-While under the vehicle, inspect the vehicle's springs and shocks for obvious damage.
+Ensure the mounting nuts are properly torqued down, and there is no corrosion.
+While under the vehicle, inspect the vehicle's springs and shocks for apparent damage.

 Next, inspect the hitch ball and the receiver tongue.
-The ball must be really tight and the tongue free of burrs, rust or other problems that will hinder installation.
-If the hitch is a bumper mounted unit, inspect the bumper mounting points, overall bumper condition and hitch ball tightness.
+The ball must be tight and the tongue free of burrs, rust, or other problems hindering installation.
+If the hitch is a bumper-mounted unit, inspect the bumper mounting points, overall bumper condition, and hitch ball tightness.

 Finally, examine the wiring harness and plug that the trailer wiring plugs into.
-The connector plug should be free of corrosion and the wiring in good condition.
+The connector plug should be corrosion-free, and the wiring should be in good condition.
 Repair or replace any abraded wires.

-Even though bass boat trailers look simple, there is still a lot to look at.
-Start by doing a walk around of the unit, inspecting all welded and bolted joints for integrity.
-Cracked or broken welds need fixing immediately and bolts need to be checked for tightness.
-Carefully inspect the tongue, hitch ball receiver and locking mechanism, safety chains/cables and the trailer jack.
-Make sure they all work properly and lube with a light industrial grease.
+Even though bass boat trailers look simple, there is still much to consider.
+You can start by walking around the unit and looking over all the welded and bolted joints for integrity.
+Cracked or broken welds need fixing immediately, and bolts need to be checked for tightness.
+Carefully inspect the tongue, hitch ball receiver and locking mechanism, safety chains/cables, and trailer jack.
+Make sure they all work correctly and lube them with light industrial grease.

-Then, inspect the springs, axle(s) and the mounting bolts for each, tightening as needed.
+Then, inspect the springs, axle(s), and mounting bolts for each, tightening as needed.
 Check the overall tire condition and inflation pressure.

 After that, it's time to check the brakes.
-Jack the trailer up and pull the wheel drums (rotors/discs for those who have the nicer brake systems) for a thorough inspection and at the same time, check, clean and repack the wheel hub bearings.
+Jack the trailer up and pull the wheel drums (rotors/discs for those with the nicer brake systems) for a thorough inspection and, simultaneously, check, clean, and repack the wheel hub bearings.

-Trailer lights get a lot of dunking at the launch ramp and corrosion creeps into older-style light sockets and wiring.
-Check the entire wiring harness, from hitch connector plug to license plate lamp.
-Look for corroded plugs/sockets, abraded wiring, dangling wiring, hanging lights and anything else that looks out of the ordinary.
+Trailer lights get much dunking at the launch ramp, and corrosion creeps into older-style light sockets and wiring.
+Check the entire wiring harness, from the hitch connector plug to the license plate lamp.
+Look for corroded plugs/sockets, abraded wiring, dangling wiring, hanging lights, and anything else that looks out of the ordinary.

 If your trailer isn't equipped with sealed lights, I suggest pulling the light bulbs and spraying an anti-corrosive electrical lubricant into every socket.
-Then plug the harness into the tow vehicle and check to make sure taillights, license plate light, directionals, and stoplights are all working perfectly.
+Then plug the harness into the tow vehicle and check to ensure taillights, license plate light, directionals, and stoplights are all working perfectly.

-Finally, it is a good idea to check the condition and working order of the bow winch and cable, rollers and bunks.
-These all have to be perfect so as to avoid damage to the vessel and make launch/retrieval effortless.
+Finally, it is a good idea to check the condition and working order of the bow winch and cable, rollers, and bunks.
+These must be perfect to avoid damage to the vessel and make launch/retrieval effortless.

 Inspect the winch and cable or strap.
-Lube as necessary and replace obviously worn straps and cables.
+Lube as necessary and replace worn straps and cables.

 Rollers usually have grease fittings and fill with a marine-grade lubricant.
-On the bunks, check to make sure the carpet padding is firmly attached, that it is not overly worn down, and that there are no protruding staples, screws or nails sticking through that might damage the hull.
+On the bunks, check to ensure the carpet padding is firmly attached, that it is not overly worn down and that there are no protruding staples, screws, or nails sticking through that might damage the hull.